12 reasons why you should travel to Canada right now

 Make the Canadian dream come true by taking a fascinating journey around the country in the compartment of a comfortable train.
 Here you will not even remember what language is spoken in Canada: foreigners will probably occupy the neighbouring seats, and that's all.
 After spending 4 days on the road, enjoying the mesmerizing beauty of the area, you will not notice how you travelled several thousand kilometres.

-10. Ready to see the Eighth Wonder of the World with your own eyes
+10. Eighth Wonder of the World

 What will be your trip to Canada without visiting its most famous attraction - Niagara Falls?
 It's better not to check it in practice, and now you can book a tour to a place where the noise of water streams coming off steep slopes stuns and makes you forget about everything.
 Here, where the splashes of tireless water envelop with its coolness, time as if it stops its course, life slows down and there is a desire to enjoy the moment.